Summary Statement

 In accordance with regulations introduced in 2017 the Council will publish gender pay gap information alongside all other pay policy related data on the website and update this on an annual basis.

-The reimbursement of required professional fees for certain occupational groups is covered by the Personnel Code and applies to all relevant employees regardless of grade.
+The reimbursement of professional fees for certain occupational groups is covered by the Personnel Code and applies to all relevant employees regardless of grade.

 Chief Officers do not receive additional allowance payments.

 All employees including Chief Officers are entitled to redundancy payments and pension release in accordance with the Council’s Redundancy and Retirement Procedure.
-Where the proposed severance package is more than £100,000, the decision will be ratified by full Council.
+Where the proposed severance package is more than £100,000, the decision will be ratified by Full Council.

-The Council has an obligation to ensure that it is managing public monies responsibly and will not normally re-engage (into the same or a very similar role or a consultant capacity) ex-employees who have left their prime employment with the Council on the grounds of voluntary or compulsory redundancy, efficiency release or employer consent retirement (where there is a cost to the Council) for a period of 12 months with effect from the date of leaving.
+The Council has an obligation to ensure that it is managing public monies responsibly and will not normally re-engage (into the same or a very similar role or consultant capacity) ex-employees who have left their prime employment with the Council on the grounds of voluntary or compulsory redundancy, efficiency release or employer consent retirement (where there is a cost to the Council) for a period of 12 months with effect from the date of leaving.
 This policy does not cover those employees who access their pension via the Council’s Flexible Retirement Scheme.

 Post titles and salary scale band will be published for all employees in the Council in the format of an organisational structure chart.